 - 3.1 A Full Time Employee means a person engaged by the week to work 38 ordinary hours per week, and who may be contracted to work scheduled overtime on any one of the following bases: - (a) 7.6 hours per day, 5 days per week (38 hours) - (b) 10 hours per day, 5 days per week (50 hours) - (c) 12 hours per day, 5 days per week (60 hours) - 3.2 A Part-time Employee means a person engaged on a weekly basis for less than 38 hours per week.
-Part-time employees accrue entitlements on a pro-rata basis. - 3.3 A Casual Employee means a person engaged on a daily basis. - (a) Casual employees are entitled to a minimum of 10 hours' work, except for (i) hair and makeup casuals where the minimum call will be 5 hours; and (ii) casuals engaged at distant locations or in the transport departments, where the minimum call will be 4 hours. - (b) A Casual employee must be paid on the minimum rates of pay set out in Schedule A for all hours worked. - 3.4 A Flat Fee Employee is contracted on a flat fee arrangement that does not specify a minimum number of hours but does specify a number of days in the week, which can be from 5 to 7 days. - (a) If a 5 day or 6 day flat rate is agreed, a rate must be specified for the 6th and 7th days, as applicable. - (b) Flat fee employees are not entitled to overtime or night loadings. - 3.5 Unpaid work experience and internships will only be engaged during the production if they form a mandatory part of an education or training course.
+Part-time employees accrue entitlements on a pro-rata basis and are entitled to a minimum engagement of 4 hours on any day or shift. - 3.3 A Casual Employee means a person engaged on a daily basis. - (a) Casual employees are entitled to a minimum of 10 hours' work, except for (i) hair and makeup casuals where the minimum call will be 5 hours; and (ii) casuals engaged at distant locations or in the transport departments, where the minimum call will be 4 hours.

+- (b) A Casual employee must be paid an additional 25% loading on the relevant minimum rate of pay set out in Schedule A for all hours worked. - 3.4 A Flat Fee Employee is contracted for a five-day week on a flat fee arrangement that does not specify a minimum number of hours. - (a) Additional payments for 6th and 7th days will be negotiated between the Employee and the Unit Production Manager. - (b) Flat fee employees are not entitled to overtime or night loadings. - 3.5 Unpaid work experience and internships will only be engaged during the production if they form a mandatory part of an education or training course.